emptybutton/Flask-middlewares/README.md

 ## Flask-middlewares
-Allows you to use the benefits of middlwares in Flask
+Allows you to use middleware in Flask

 ### Installation
 `pip install flask_middlewares`